Submissions

 Peer Review:

 All manuscripts are reviewed by two or more reviewers selected by the Editorial Board.
 During the submission process, the submitting author should provide the names and contact information of three potential reviewers for the manuscript.
 The suggested reviewers should not be collaborators of any authors or from the same institution as any of the authors of the submitted manuscript.
 They do not have to be members of the Editorial Board.
 The editor is not obligated to use any of the proposed reviewers.
-The editor-in-chief and associate editors will avoid all conflicts of interest, for example, in assigning manuscripts to reviewers or any other business related to the journal.
+The editor-in-chief or associate editors will avoid all conflicts of interest, for example, in assigning manuscripts to reviewers or any other business related to the journal.

 Copyright: